Perturbed Laguerre Unitary Ensembles, Painlev\'e V and Information Theory: Introduction

 Techniques to find the determinant and then the resulting differential equation are quite complicated.
 Tracy and Widom used more of an operator theory approach, others have used an integrable system approach, whilst others still have used a stochastic equation approach.

-This paper highlights a technique known as the ``ladder operator'' approach and is, in some sense, one long example illustrating the technique and describing the application of interest.
+This paper highlights a technique known as the ``ladder operator'' approach and is, effectively, an example illustrating the technique and describing the application of interest.
 The specific application relates to the performance of multiple-input multiple-output (MIMO) wireless communication systems, in which both the transmitter and receiver devices are equipped with multiple antennas.
 Such systems have been the subject of intense interest since the key papers \cite{Telatar} and \cite{Foschini}, and now form the cornerstone of most modern day wireless systems (Wi-Fi, cellular networks, etc).
 Here, a key fundamental performance measure is considered, the so-called ``outage probability'', and this is shown to involve the probability distribution of a certain ``linear statistic'' in a Laguerre random matrix ensemble.
 The problem thus falls naturally within the realm of the ladder operator framework.
+We should point out that while we emphasize the usefulness of the technique with the application to communication systems, this technique has been successful in many other settings to relate some statistical quantity to a Painlev\'e tnascendent.
+In particular, the papers \cite{Basor, BCN, BCZ, chen+its, CN, ch-zh, ChenMckay} all use the ladder operator approach illustrated here.

 Here is the idea of the approach.
 For the example at hand, the linear statistic of interest can be described through its moment generating function as a Hankel determinant, which using the theory of orthogonal polynomials (for a certain nonstandard weight generally) can be computed via a product of norms of monic orthogonal polynomials.
 Now it is well-known that orthogonal polynomials satisfy three term recurrence equations.
 In fact, the two coefficients in the recurrence combined with initial conditions, completely determine the polynomials.
 Thus information about the coefficients in the recurrence equations should yield information about the Hankel determinants.